satelllte/displacementx/README.md

 ## Status

-The application is still in development.
-But it can be already usable.
+The application is still in development, but it's already usable to some extent.

 ## Development